Orlando First-Time Visitor Tips

 - Universal Orlando Resort and SeaWorld® Orlando are in the International Drive resort area, about 13 miles northeast of Lake Buena Vista and 10 miles southwest of downtown.

 - LEGOLAND® Florida Resort is in Winter Haven, about 35 miles southwest of Lake Buena Vista.

 - Get the best deal on theme park tickets by purchasing them ahead of time.
-What’s more, you can buy them all in one place at a discounted rate from Visit Orlando’s official ticket store.
-(We also have discounted tickets for top Orlando attractions.)
+You can buy them all in one place at a discounted rate from Visit Orlando powered by BestofOrlando.com.
+We also have discounted tickets for top Orlando attractions.

 - Want to dine with Disney Princesses at Walt Disney World, Captain America at Universal Orlando Resort, aquatic marvels at SeaWorld Orlando, and other famous characters?
 Make reservations as soon as possible.
 Special dining experiences at Orlando’s theme parks are popular and fill up months in advance.
 (Please note that character dining might not be available at the time of your visit.
 Check with your preferred theme parks for details.)